impresspages-plugins/ResponseFilter/README.md

 ## Usage

-1. Point your web browser to any web-page of your site
+1. Point your web browser to any web-page of your site.
 2. Use your web-browser to display a page source.
-As a result, page title, meta keywords and description are set by the plugin automatically.
+As a result, plugin sets page title, meta keywords and description.